-The outcome of any surveillance will be discussed with the occupier and if Aedes aegypti and Aedes albopictus is identified, correspondence will be issued giving the occupier time to comply with legislative requirements.
+The outcome of any surveillance will be discussed with the occupier and if Aedes aegypti and Aedes albopictus is identified, correspondence may be issued giving the occupier time to comply with legislative requirements.

-Breeding identified on Council land will be treated.

-The presence of Aedes aegypti and Aedes albopictus will be mapped on Councils system.
+Breeding identified on Council land will be treated.The presence of Aedes aegypti and Aedes albopictus will be mapped in SWARMMs, a state-wide mapping system.